sifferman/cse121_labs/lab2.md

     The entry point of the "compute" function is at address 0x????????
 ```

-Some suggestions to get GDB working:
+Some suggestions to get navigate GDB:

-* Get a simple hello world working with GDB and openocd
-  * You will see that you need to hit reset and/or flash a few times to work
-* Then, overwrite the binary with the class ELF.
-  * build and flash again
-* The breakpoint command "b app_main", may not work with the new binary (different address maps)
-  * Check the address location (riscv32-esp-elf-objdump -S binary.elf should help)
+* Check the address location (riscv32-esp-elf-objdump -S binary.elf should help).
-  * Create binary address checkpoint like b *0x4200bbcc" (or the correct address)
+* Create binary address checkpoint like b *0x4200bbcc" (or the correct address).
-* Run usual gdb command and check the register values before starting to execute `compute`
+* Run usual gdb command and check the register values before starting to execute `compute`.

 ## Lab2.2: humidity and temperature (10 points)